 - On someone’s property

-Individuals must be acting purposefully and maliciously in order to be prosecuted under PC 451.
+Individuals must be acting purposefully and maliciously to be prosecuted under PC 451.
 According to this penal code, individuals demonstrate malicious intent if they are acting to hurt, annoy, or defraud another person.
-Note that malicious arson is always treated as a felony in the state of California.
+Note that malicious arson is always treated as a felony in California.

 The Legal Definition of PC 452: Reckless Burning / Reckless Arson